jeanwl/LiveSplitOne-OBS-Layout/README.md

 # LiveSplit One OBS Layout

-Customised LiveSplit One setup for OBS
+Customized LiveSplit One setup for OBS

 # Description